Automation Toolkit Getting Started

 In this stage, we build on Stage 2:

-• Add steps to allow the user to select the Excel workbook to run the automation on
+• Add steps allowing users to select the Excel workbook to run the automation on

 Steps #1

-Firstly, let’s give the user the power to select the file to run the automation on.
+Firstly, let’s give users the power to select the file to run the automation on.

 1. In the Actions list, find the File Selection Get action.

 2. Select the first action in the automation recipe, then click the Insert Action button.
-File Selection Get should now be the first action.
+File Selection Get should be added as the first action.

 3. Change the parameter text for the File Selection Get as follows: